 - Feeding Tip: Did you know that there aren’t any developmental milestones for fork use with babies?
 That’s right!
 From a development and safety standpoint, we should not expect babies to use a fork for self-feeding.
 Instead, focus on spoon milestones from 6-12 months of age.

 Let’s get these babies drinking AND eating in style!
-Check out the ezpz First Foods Set, a toolkit that includes all the developmental products needed for starting solids safely and successfully (Tiny Bowl, Tiny Spoons and Tiny Cup). #ezpzfun
+Check out the ezpz First Foods Set, a toolkit that includes all the developmental products needed for starting solids safely and successfully. #ezpzfun

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 28 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating tendencies.
 In addition, “Ms. Dawn” is the designer of our award-winning feeding products.